 From time to time, we may be subject to legal proceedings and claims in the ordinary course of business.
-As of the filing date of the Annual Report on Form 10-K, filed on February 22, 2007, we were not involved in material legal proceedings, other than patent litigation as set forth below.
-In the future we may become parties to additional legal proceedings which require us to spend significant resources including proceedings designed to protect our intellectual property rights.
+As of the filing date of this Annual Report on Form 10-K, we were not involved in any material

 On February 24, 2004, we filed in the Seoul Southern District Court, located in Seoul, South Korea, two separate complaints against Phicom Corporation, a Korean corporation, alleging infringement of a total of four Korean patents issued to us.
 One complaint alleges that Phicom is infringing our Korean Patent Nos.
 252,457, entitled "Method of Fabricating Interconnections Using Cantilever Elements and Sacrificial Substrates," and 324,064, entitled "Contact Tip Structures for Microelectronic Interconnection Elements and Methods of Making Same".
 The other complaint alleges Phicom is infringing our Korean Patent Nos.
 278,342, entitled "Method of Altering the Orientation of Probe Elements in a Probe Card Assembly," and 399,210, entitled "Probe Card Assembly".
 Both complaints seek injunctive relief.
 The court actions are part of our ongoing efforts to protect the intellectual property embodied in our proprietary technology, including our MicroSpring interconnect technology.